noteed/python-pickle/README.md

 # python-pickle

 python-pickle is a Haskell library to serialize and deserialize Python objects using the Python Pickle format.
+It supports protocols 0, 1, and 2 for deserializing and uses protocol 2 for serialization.

 It offers a `Value` data type to represent Python objects, and two functions, `pickle` and `unpickle`, to serialize and deserialize such values.